-You should recover not only for the many medical bills you have already paid (for example, the first emergency room visit and any follow-up doctors’ visits), but also for the ongoing medical and rehabilitative care you will need in the months and years to come.
+You should recover for not only the many medical bills you have already paid (for example, the first emergency room visit and any follow-up doctors’ visits) but also the ongoing medical and rehabilitative care you will need in the months and years to come.

 Pain and suffering is a broad concept that can mean different things for different people.
 Following a South Florida car crash, many individuals experience a wide range of emotions that can have a major impact on their everyday life and their ability to interact with others.
-The first thing to know is that this is totally normal and something you can and should seek out professional help for.
+The first thing to know is that this is totally normal, and it’s something for which you can and should seek out professional help.

-For instance, PTSD is an issue that many people deal with following a car accident and it can take a very long time to ultimately get over.
+For instance, post-traumatic stress disorder (PTSD) is an issue that many people deal with following a car accident, and it can take a very long time to ultimately get over.
 Even if you are never diagnosed with a specific psychological condition, you can still likely recover compensation for your pain and suffering.

 Was your car totaled in the wreck?
 Were other things in your car damaged as well as a result of the collision?
 Did you have to rent a car or find and pay for other forms of transportation for an extended period of time following the wreck?
 These are not something you should ultimately pay for out of your own pocket.

-Florida is one of a dozen states that uses a pure comparative fault system of awarding damages, which means that a victim can recover damages even when he or she was partly at fault.
-Under this system, the damages a victim is awarded will be proportionately reduced by his or her share of responsibility in the crash.
-For example, a person who is awarded $10,000 but found to be 25 percent at fault would receive $7,500.
+Florida is one of a dozen states that uses a pure comparative fault system of awarding damages, which means that a victim can recover damages even when they were partly at fault.
+Under this system, the damages that a victim is awarded will be proportionately reduced by their share of responsibility in the crash.
+For example, a person who is awarded $10,000 but found to be 25% at fault would receive $7,500.